Nireeksha152/imageprocessing/README.md

 cv2.waitKey(0)
 cv2.destroyAllWindows()

+OUTPUT:
 ![image](https://user-images.githubusercontent.com/72264974/104425840-26930200-55a7-11eb-958f-ab6221a2602f.png)
 ![image](https://user-images.githubusercontent.com/72264974/104426116-85f11200-55a7-11eb-9c9e-ccdb3156c59a.png)

+program2:
-program2: Develop the program to perform linear transformation on a image:Scaling and Rotation.
+  Develop the program to perform linear transformation on a image:Scaling and Rotation.
+  Linear transformation:
+        Piece-wise linear transformation is type of gray level transformations that is used for image enhancement.It is an spatial domain method.It is used for manipulation of an image so the result is more suitable than the original for specific application.
 Rotation of the Image:
    The image can be rotated in various angles(90,180,270 and 360).OpenCV calculates the affine matrix that performas affine transformation ,which mean it doesnot preserves the rotation of distance between points lying on the lines.
+Scaling:
+    Image resizing refers to the scaling of images.It helps in reducing the number of pixel from an image and that has several advantages.Resizing an image means changing  the dimension of it  by changing its width alone,height alone or both.

 #rotation of the image
 import cv2
 import numpy as np